First-Time Buyer in the UK - What You Need to Know

 The Biggest First-Time Buyer Mistakes in 2025

 • Not getting a survey.
 The lender's valuation does not protect you.
-A survey on a Victorian terrace or extended property can reveal Β£10,000–£50,000 of structural issues.
-The survey pays for itself if it prevents one bad purchase or negotiates a price reduction.
+A survey can reveal £10,000-£50,000 of structural issues.
+The survey pays for itself if it prevents one bad purchase or secures a price reduction.

 • Not using a mortgage broker.
 Going direct to your bank means you see one lender's products.
-A whole-of-market broker compares hundreds.
-For first-time buyers with limited deposit or complex income situations, a broker's access to the whole market is especially valuable.
+A whole-of-market broker compares hundreds and knows which lenders are most generous for your income type.

 • Making large purchases before mortgage completion.
 Taking a car loan or opening new credit cards between mortgage application and completion can cause a lender to withdraw the offer.
-Avoid any significant new credit commitments between application and completion.
+Avoid any significant new credit commitments until after completion.

 Frequently Asked Questions